daltonclaybrook/wordle-solver/README.md

 scrag
 drows

-Enter your guess, or press return without guessing to see more suggestions
+Enter your guess, or press the return key without guessing to see more suggestions
 >
 ```